-Within the sexual offences classification the victim was under 18 at both time of offence and date of report to police in 61 per cent to 81 per cent of offences recorded since 2007/08.
+Within the sexual offences classification the victim was under 18 at both time of offence and date of report to police in 61 per cent to 82 per cent of offences recorded since 2007/08.

 Up to two in five sexual offences occurred when the victim was under 18 but were reported to police when the victim was 18 or over.
-In respect of rape offences this ranged from one in four rape offences reported in 2008/09 to half of all rape offences reported in 2013/14.
+In respect of rape offences this ranged from one in four rape offences reported in 2008/09 to around half of all rape offences reported in 2013/14 (50%) and 2023/24 (52%).
 For indecent/sexual assault on a male the range was between one in five reports in 2007/08 and more than two thirds of reports in 2022/23.
 The proportions were lower for indecent/sexual assault on a female ranging from one in five reports in 2008/09 to nearly half of all reports in 2013/14.
-When looking at reports of sexual activity, up to 13 per cent of those occurring when the victim was under 18 were reported to police when the victim was 18 or over.
+When looking at reports of sexual activity, up to 14 per cent of those occurring when the victim was under 18 were reported to police when the victim was 18 or over.

-Figures 7.12 and 7.13 present the reporting patterns over the latest ten financial years 2013/14 to 2022/23 for offences of rape and sexual assault and highlight the differing patterns of reporting by male and female victims.
+Figures 7.12 and 7.13 present the reporting patterns over the latest ten financial years 2014/15 to 2023/24 for offences of rape and sexual assault and highlight the differing patterns of reporting by male and female victims.